 I began thinking about those clicks, and the people on the other end of them.
 Who were they?
 What compelled them to click?

 At that time, I was a terrible marketer and copywriter—but that wasn’t the biggest issue.
 What I realized after a short while was that there was really no way for me to know the answer to those questions about who was clicking on my ad or why.
 I had created an ad based on a product I didn’t understand inside and out.
-I hadn’t spend the time getting to know the product and understanding how it could serve my audience.
-And in so doing, I was failing myself and my audience (small, at the time) who counted on me.
+I hadn’t spent the time getting to know the product and understanding how it could serve my audience.
+And by failing to do that, I was failing myself and my audience (small, at the time) who counted on me.
 I had left them behind while I panned for gold in the wrong place.